Fermi polaron laser in two-dimensional semiconductors: Derivation of self-energies

 with $W^{bb'}(x,x')\equiv \frac{\gamma_{ab}^{\alpha} \gamma_{a'b'}^{\alpha'}}{2} \phi_{\alpha}(x) G_e^{aa'}(x,x')\bar \phi_{\alpha'}(x')$.
 Now we can integrate out molecules and introduce the action corresponding to the self-energy $S_x^{\mathrm{SE}}$

 Using the trace-log formula, i.e., $\det A = e^{\tr\ln A}$, we obtain

 where $\circ$ here denotes matrix multiplication both in spacetime and Keldysh subspace, and in the last step we linearized in $W$.
 Employing now the explicit form of $\hat W$, we write $S_x + S_x^\mathrm{SE}$ as a quadratic action $\int_{xx'} \bar\phi^\alpha(x) [D_x^{\alpha\alpha'}(xx') - \Sigma_x^{\alpha\alpha'}(xx')] \phi^{\alpha'}(x')$.
 In this way we arrive at the exciton SE shown in Eq.~\eqref{SEx}.
 We note, that in evaluations we should use bare GFs, but in the self-consistent theory we can upgrade bare GFs to the dressed GFs in SEs.
-This can be derived from the perturbative diagrammatic expansion summing certain class of diagrams, or using the $\Phi$-functional~\cite{cornwall1974effective}, see Fig.~\ref{fig:diags}a.
+This can be derived from the perturbative diagrammatic expansion summing certain class of diagrams, or using the $\Phi$-functional~\cite{cornwall1974effective}.
+The resulting Dyson equation is shown in Fig.~\ref{fig:diags}a.